ipspace/blog/content/posts/2011/11/ldp-igp-synchronization-in-mpls.md

 date: 2011-11-14 06:28:00+01:00
 lastmod: 2020-12-26 08:49:00
 ospf_tag: mp
+sr-mpls_tag: ldp
 tags:
 - MPLS
 - IS-IS
 - OSPF
 - LDP
-- segment routing
+- SR-MPLS
 title: LDP-IGP Synchronization in MPLS Networks
 url: /2011/11/ldp-igp-synchronization-in-mpls/
 ---
-A reader of my blog planning to migrate his network from a traditional BGP-everywhere design to a BGP-over-MPLS one wondered about potential unexpected consequences.
+A reader of my blog, planning to migrate his network from a traditional BGP-everywhere design to a BGP-over-MPLS one, wondered about potential unexpected consequences.
 The [MTU implications of introducing MPLS in a running network](/2011/07/mpls-mtu-challenges/) are usually well understood (even though you [could get some very interesting behavior](/2011/07/asymmetric-mpls-mtu-problem/)); if you can, increase the MTU size by at least 16 bytes (4 labels) and [check whether MTU includes L2 header](/2011/07/all-mtus-are-not-same/).
 Another somewhat more mysterious beast is the interaction between IGP and LDP that can cause traffic disruptions *after the physical connectivity has been reestablished*.
 <!--more-->
 Here's a typical BGP-over-MPLS design (applies equally well to MPLS/VPN, 6PE, 6VPE, VPLS or pseudowires):